โœˆ๏ธAerodynamics

 Self-Check Questions

-2. Compare and contrast how Reynolds number affects skin friction drag versus pressure drag.
+2. Compare how Reynolds number affects skin friction drag versus pressure drag.
 Under what conditions might a designer intentionally trigger turbulent flow?

-5. Which two applications of Reynolds number—boundary layer behavior, heat transfer, or vortex shedding—share the common principle of turbulent mixing enhancing transport?
+5. Of boundary layer behavior, heat transfer, and vortex shedding, which two share the common principle of turbulent mixing enhancing transport?
 How does this principle manifest differently in each case?